-1. Assisting students

-2. Enforcing traffic and parking regulations and state laws

-3. Providing for parking and traffic flow for special events (Students, faculty, and staff must notify security when special events are scheduled on campus)
+- 1. Assisting students - 2.
+Enforcing traffic and parking regulations and state laws - 3.
+Providing for parking and traffic flow for special events (Students, faculty, and staff must notify security when special events are scheduled on campus)

-- 4. Issuing decals
+- 4. Issuing decals (In Huntsville, decals are issued in the Welcome Center, Sparkman Building)

 - 5. Maintaining building security

 - 6. Responding to any emergency situation